 - Capital conservation buffer this is an additional amount of capital required above the Pillar 1 capital requirement to be built up outside any periods of stress and is designed to avoid breaches of minimum capital requirements.
 This buffer can then be drawn upon in times when losses are incurred.
-As at 31 December 2022 institutions in the UK are required to hold 2.5% of risk weighted assets in this buffer. - Countercyclical capital buffer (CCyB) is an additional amount of capital required above the Pillar 1 capital requirement to absorb potential losses, to enhance resilience and contribute to a stable financial system.
+As at 31 December 2023 institutions in the UK are required to hold 2.5% of risk weighted assets in this buffer. - Countercyclical capital buffer (CCyB) is an additional amount of capital required above the Pillar 1 capital requirement to absorb potential losses, to enhance resilience and contribute to a stable financial system.
 For credit exposures in the UK, the Bank of England's Financial Policy Committee (FPC) sets the rate for the CCyB within the range of 1.00% to 2.50%.
-As at 31 December 2022, this rate was 1.00% following the FPC's meeting on November 2021 agreeing to increase the rate to 1.00% with binding effect from 13 December 2022.
-It will increase to 2% with binding effect from 5 July 2023.
+As at 31 December 2023, this rate was 2.00%.
 The Society does not hold any non-UK credit exposures, so does not hold any other CCyB amounts. - Other buffers the Society is not classed as having a globally systemic importance and therefore, does not meet the criteria for these buffers.
 Nor does the Society meet the criteria for the Systemic Risk Buffer.
 The Society's Minimum Requirement for own Funds and Eligible Liabilities (MREL) is set to be equal to regulatory capital requirements, no additional capital is required for this purpose.